 the UE repeats times the HARQ-ACK information for the transport block in the PDSCH or for the SPS PDSCH release.

-If a UE is provided higher layer parameter dl-DataToUL-ACK, the UE does not expect to be indicated by DCI format 1_0 a slot timing value for transmission of HARQ-ACK information that does not belong to the intersection of the set of slot timing values {1, 2, 3, 4, 5, 6, 7, 8} and the set of slot timing values provided by higher layer parameter dl-DataToUL-ACK for the active DL BWP of a corresponding serving cell.
+If a UE is provided with higher layer parameter dl-DataToUL-ACK, the UE does not expect to be indicated by DCI format 1_0 a slot timing value for transmission of HARQ-ACK information that does not belong to the intersection of the set of slot timing values {1, 2, 3, 4, 5, 6, 7, 8} and the set of slot timing values provided by higher layer parameter dl-DataToUL-ACK for the active DL BWP of a corresponding serving cell.